mo-sangha/book/chapters/2.typ

 by just letting be within awareness, so it's like a snake uncoiling itself, the 2nd mode of liberation.
 The conditioned self can be like this as well.
-The 3rd mode of liberation is when thoughts flow naturally as expressions of timeless awareness without our grasping, fabricating, and elaboration: like a thief entering an empty house, nothing is lost and evenness prevails.
+The 3rd mode of liberation is when thoughts flow naturally as expressions of timeless awareness without grasping, fabricating, or elaboration: like a thief entering an empty house, nothing is lost and evenness prevails.
-No matter how relief is appearing, spaciousness, increased visibility, and other indicators like clear light, dream yoga, natural compassion, and bliss will all solve as evidence for this self-harmonization of consciousness/mind.
+No matter how relief is appearing, spaciousness, increased visibility, and other indicators like clear light, dream yoga, natural compassion, and bliss will all serve as evidence for this self-harmonization of consciousness/mind.

 #quote(block: true, attribution: [Longchenpa @treasure-trove])[ // p.275